conduktor/conduktor-gateway-demos/schema_validation/Readme.md

 * A single Conduktor Gateway container
 * A Kafka Client container (this provides nothing more than a place to run kafka client commands)

-Note that there are 2 Schema registries. client-schema-registry will be used to produce new messages through kafka clients. schema-registry is attached to Conduktor Gateway.
+Note that there are 2 Schema registries.
+Client-schema-registry will be used to produce new messages through kafka clients.
+Schema-registry is attached to Conduktor Gateway.

 This means that schemas created by Kafka clients will not be valid in Gateway, enabling the test scenario.